valtimo-platform/valtimo-documentation/release-notes/major11/11.1.2/valtimo-frontend-libraries.md

 * Output events of custom FormFlow components as described on [this page](/using-valtimo/form-flow/create-custom-component.md) were fixed.

+* Breadcrumbs are updated properly when using the pending changes modal.

 ## Breaking changes

 No breaking changes.